revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-13.Which of the following is/are correct when a file is opened using `with` statement.
+13.Which of the following are correct when a file is opened using `with` statement?

-A.The with statement simplifies exception handling
+A.The with statement simplifies exception handling.

 B.The file is automatically closed after leaving the block, and all the resources that are tied up with the file are released.